SystemsApproach/private5g/arch.rst

 is to partition the Mobile Core into a *Control Plane* and *User Plane*.
-This is similar to the control/data plane split that anyone familiar with the Internet would recognize, although 3GPP has introduces a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.
+This is similar to the control/data plane split that anyone familiar with the Internet would recognize, although 3GPP has introduced a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.

 Finally, one of the key aspirational goals of 5G is the ability to